MBirkmann/chocolatey/README.md

 </code>

 <h2>Upgrade</h2>
-To upgrading Chocolatey to the latest stable release you can use the following command:
+<p>To upgrading Chocolatey to the latest stable release you can use the following command:</p>

 <code>
 choco upgrade chocolatey